FaceApp’s ill-advised new update adds ‘ethnicity filters’

 FaceApp, ignoring its own previous missteps and those of others, has wandered back into controversy with a new update launching today that adds “ethnicity change filters,” allowing users to see what it would look like if they were Caucasian, Black, Asian or Indian.

 When the company launched last year, there were some reports that filters designed to make users look “hotter” was just, in fact, making them whiter.
-Now, with four of the ten filters available in the free version of the app being explicitly devoted to “changing” ethnicities, FaceApp seems to be getting a little too focused on races rather than faces.
+Now, with four of the 10 filters available in the free version of the app being explicitly devoted to “changing” ethnicities, FaceApp seems to be getting a little too focused on races rather than faces.

 Face filters are an admittedly difficult technology to navigate from a cultural standpoint, but there have been enough controversies with apps like MSQRD (acquired by Facebook) and Snapchat for young startups to learn from and avoid making mistakes.
 Unfortunately, though FaceApp has already endured its own controversy, its misguided efforts to correct them… aren’t a great look.